oilandrust/portfolio-psy/portfolio/fr/Intérêts/Right Brain.md

 Stolk and his colleagues (2014).
-“both partners mutually learned to adjust to each other” right temporal lobes interpersonal synchro-nization occurred only in pairs with shared communicative history These authors documented that in this nonverbal intersubjective communication, the processing of novelty and meaning is generated in the right (and not left) hemisphere.
+“both partners mutually learned to adjust to each other” right temporal lobes interpersonal synchronization occurred only in pairs with shared communicative history These authors documented that in this nonverbal intersubjective communication, the processing of novelty and meaning is generated in the right (and not left) hemisphere.

 neural activity in the right temporal lobe and right ventromedial cortex (both limbic structures) when two individuals generate and understand novel shared symbols during live communicative interactions (Stolk et al., 2013).